moding-il/bizdoc.core/README.md

 }
 ```

-The above Properties.Resources maps to the project level resources, found in project properties.
+The above Properties.Resources maps to project-level resources, found under project properties.

-In Angular side, you can introduce string respurces using the `TranslationService`:
+In Angular side, you can introduce a string resource using the `TranslationService`:

 ```typescript
 TranslationService.Set('es', {